 The project was run in a partnership: mechanical engineering and welding technology provided by Fronius Welding Automation, robots and fiber laser by Fanuc.
 Alu Menziken already had experience of Fronius products since welding power sources in the TPS and TPS/i series have been successfully used for some time now in manual and robotic welding.

 "We've been impressed by the exemplary support offered by Fronius.
 If you need help, someone is on hand in next to no time.
 The more minor problems can be resolved via the telephone support service or by means of remote diagnostics.
 In addition to this, Fronius offers regular advanced training courses for welders.
 The good working atmosphere also plays a significant role.
 Quite apart from the fact that Fronius devices rarely fail since only high-quality components are used", enthuses Sven Esterbauer, welding technologist at Alu Menziken.
-Benedikt Wolfram, CFO at Alu Menziken, agrees: "The support offered by Fronius was indeed exemplary for this project too."
+Norbert Dickinger agrees with his colleague: "The support offered by Fronius was indeed exemplary for this project too."

 As for the automation of the welding system, Alu Menziken consciously opted for Fanuc: the specialist not only supplied the robot but also the laser source.
 An advantage that is reflected in the optimum synchronization of robot speed and laser performance.
 Other plus points were user-friendliness and the ease of programming the robot.